Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/audit-log.md

     * This is useful for tracking and finding newly created alternate accounts.
 * Member Left
   * Cakey Bot will display a list of any roles that use had when they left.
-  * Cakey Bot will display the date of when the user joined the guild.
+  * Cakey Bot will display the date of when the user joined the server.